-- Eat Right: A child needs proper nutrition even before they escape the womb.
+A child needs proper nutrition even before they escape the womb.
 This means that expectant mothers must have a well-balanced diet rich in fruits, vegetables, and whole grains.
 Once born, a child should continue to be fed a healthy and diversified diet.
-Malnourishment of any kind can stunt their growth.
+Malnourishment of any kind can stunt their growth.2

-- Get Physical: Physical activity may not directly increase a person’s height, but it’s especially important for the development of healthy bones and muscles.
+Physical activity may not directly increase a person’s height, but it’s especially important for the development of healthy bones and muscles.
 Weight-bearing activities like walking, running, basketball, or jumping rope results in the formation of new bone tissue, which makes for stronger bones.
-Bone strengthening exercises are particularly essential for children and teens as bone mass increases the most just before and during puberty.8 Gaining bone mass early in life is also important for preventing osteoporosis later.
-9 It is recommended that children between the ages of 6 and 17 get at least an hour of physical activity daily.10
+Bone-strengthening exercises are particularly essential for children and teens as bone mass increases the most just before and during puberty.8 Gaining bone mass early in life is also important for preventing osteoporosis later.9 It is recommended that children between the ages of 6 and 17 get at least an hour of physical activity daily.10

-So, what can you do as an adult to stand a little taller?
-The way you carry yourself has a great impact on how tall you look.
+The way we carry ourselves has a great impact on how tall we look.
 Slouching will not only make you seem shorter than you are, it may also lead to back problems.
 While sitting, keep your hips and knees aligned, your feet flat on the floor, and your back straight.
 While standing, face forward, balance your weight evenly between your feet, and keep your back straight.11